sahithyandev/s3/src/content/docs/database-systems/02-data-models.md

 ## Examples
 ### Relational model

-Data is organized into tables with columns and rows.
+Data is organized into tables and relationships.

 ### Entity-Relationship Model

 Data is organized into entities with attributes and relationships.
+Used only in the design phase.
+Used to implement relational model.

 #### Entity